Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/rules/actions/retraining.md

 You can change a class feature that required a choice, making a different choice instead.
 Some, like changing a spell in your spell repertoire, take a week.
 The GM will tell you how long it takes to retrain larger choices like a druid order or a wizard school—always at least a month.

+**Downtime Mode**

-**Downtime Mode** > [!pf2-tip]
+> [!pf2-tip]
 >
 > _Downtime mode is played day-by-day rather than minute-by-minute or scene-by-scene.
 Usually this mode of play occurs when you are in the safety of a settlement, maybe recovering from your adventures or studying an artifact you found._

 Downtime gives you time to rest fully, engage in crafting or a professional endeavor, learn new spells, retrain feats, or just have fun.
 You can sell items acquired during your adventures, buy new goods, and perform other activities as determined by your feats, your skills, and the settlement where you are spending the downtime.

-**Other Downtime Activities** Work with your GM if there are other ways you want to spend downtime.
+**Other Downtime Activities.** Work with your GM if there are other ways you want to spend downtime.
 You might need to pay for your cost of living (the prices for this can be found on page 294).
 You might acquire property, manage a business, become part of a guild or civic group, curry favor in a large city, take command of an army, take on an apprentice, start a family, or minister to a flock of the faithful.